-LSD is a substance praised by hippies and tech moguls alike.
-Because of the drug’s mixed reputation and prevalence in pop culture, many people write off the potential dangers of LSD use and instead see it as a ticket to enlightenment.
+LSD/acid is a substance praised by hippies and tech moguls alike.
+Because of the drug’s mixed reputation and prevalence in pop culture, many people write off LSD’s potential dangers and see it as a ticket to enlightenment.
 It turns out that the effects of this substance are more complicated and often riskier than they appear.

-What are the Side Effects of LSD and Alcohol?
+Side Effects of Mixing Acid and Alcohol

 - Dry mouth

-- Extreme changes in mood
+- Appetite changes

-Dangers of Mixing LSD and Alcohol
+Unpredictability – #1 Danger of Mixing LSD and Alcohol

-Treatment for LSD and Alcohol
+Treatment for LSD and Alcohol Use

 If you or someone you love is abusing alcohol, LSD or other substances, turn to professionals you can trust.
 At The Recovery Village, our dedicated staff of nurses, counselors, doctors and psychologists have helped countless people overcome addiction and substance misuse.
 Evidence-based detox, inpatient, outpatient and aftercare measures set you up for success from day one.
 Contact our intake coordinators to begin the treatment process today.

-Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
-We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
-The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-It should not be used in place of the advice of your physician or other qualified healthcare provider.
+Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options, and their related outcomes.
+We publish material that is researched, cited, edited, and reviewed by licensed medical professionals.
+The information we provide is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+It should not be used in place of the advice of your physician or other qualified healthcare providers.